sublimelsp/LSP/docs/src/customization.md

 {
     "semantic_tokens": {
         "magicFunction": "support.function.builtin",
-        "selfParameter": "variable.language.self"
+        "selfParameter": "variable.language"
     }
 }
 ```

+The color for custom token types can also be adjusted via a color scheme rule for the scope `meta.semantic-token.<token-type>`, where `<token-type>` is the name of the custom token type, but with all letters lowercased (similar to the listed scopes in the table above).
-If no scope for a custom token type is defined, it will only be highlighted via the regular syntax highlighting.
+If neither a scope for a custom token type is defined, nor a color scheme rule for this token type exists, then it will only be highlighted via the regular syntax highlighting.

 ### Document Highlights